-FIFO consistency does not care about ordering across processes.
-Only the program ordering within a process is considered.
-It may also be sometimes hard.
+There are other ways to think about consistency that dont look at individual reads or writes.
 It is also possible to enforce consistency at critical sections, i.e., upon entering or leaving a critical section but not within a critical section.
 This can be a weak consistency or entry and release consistency.
 All transactional systems like databases use this kind of consistency.
 Consistency is done at commit boundaries only.

 Consistency Description Strict Absolute time ordering of all shared accesses matters.
 Linearizability All processes must see all shared accesses in the same order.
 Accesses are furthermore ordered according to a (nonunique) global timestamp Sequential All processes see all shared accesses in the same order.
 Accesses are not ordered in time Causal All processes see causally-related shared accesses in the same order.
 FIFO All processes see writes from each other in the order they were used.
-Writes from different processes may not always be seen in that order (a) Consistency Description Weak Shared data can be counted on to be consistent only after a synchronization is done Release Shared data are made consistent when a critical region is exited Entry Shared data pertaining to a critical region are made consistent when a critical region is entered. (b)
+Writes from different processes may not always be seen in that order (a) Consistency Description Weak Shared data can be counted on to be consistent only after a synchronization is done Release Shared data are made consistent when a critical region is exited Entry Shared data pertaining to a critical region are made consistent when a critical region is entered.

-Figure 16.8: Consistencies (weaker as you go down).
+Figure 16.9: Consistencies (weaker as you go down).